China sentences Canadian Michael Spavor to 11 years on spying charges

 The Huawei case is one of a series of conflicts between Beijing and other governments over China's technology ambitions, human rights in Hong Kong, Xinjiang and Tibet and territorial claims in the South China and East China Seas.

-China has tried to pressure Canadian Prime Minister Justin Trudeau's government by imposing restrictions on imports of canola seed oil and other products from Canada.
+China has tried to pressure the Trudeau government by imposing restrictions on imports of canola seed oil and other products from Canada.

 Meanwhile, Beijing is blocking imports of Australian wheat, wine and other products after its government called for an investigation into the origin of the coronavirus pandemic.
 The disease that has killed more than 4.3 million people was first detected in the central Chinese city of Wuhan in late 2019, although China has suggested it may have originated overseas, a theory that has not been embraced by medical experts.